NiiJoshua/Plotly-Dash/README.md

 * Components (Date maker, slider, checkbox, checklist, radio button, drop down, etc)
 * Layout (customise how graph is displayed on the page)
 * Callback (What gives life to the app)

+* Files are executed in the order:
+1. hello-world
+2. interactive-app
+3. app-with-graph